By J. Isabelle Choi, MD, Director of Research, Clinical Director

 Today, potentially practice-changing clinical evidence supporting the effectiveness of proton therapy is growing, and we celebrate the patients and health systems conducting the clinical trials to ultimately bring better treatments to the next generation.

 Ask your doctor or check reliable websites such as the National Institutes of Health to find a study that might be right for you.
-You can also contact NYPC directly at 833-697-7686 or fill out this form on our website.
+You can also contact NYPC directly at 833-697-7686 or fill out this form.